Width-k Eulerian polynomials of type A and B and its Gamma-positivity: Width- Eulerian polynomials of type

-Now we will study the $Gamma$-positivity of the width-$k$ Eulerian polynomials on the set $D_n$.
 Borowiec and Mlotkowski \cite{12} have introduced a new array of type $D$ Eulerian numbers.
-They found in particular a recurrence relation for this array.
-In this section, we will generalize these numbers and we give a new generalization of the Eulerian polynomials of type $D$, $D_n$($x$), and its Gamma-positivity with the statistics \emph{width-$k$ descent}.
-The case $k=1$ corresponds to the classical Euleurian polynomials $D_n$($x$).\\ We start by defining the width-$k$ Eulerian polynomials of type D by In the following theorem, we give the mean result of this section on the set $D_n$. \begin{thm}For any $n\geq 1$, we have\\ if $k=1$ then and if $2 \leq k \leq n $ then
+They found, in particular, a recurrence relation for this array.
+Our purpose is to generalize these numbers and to give a new extensions of the Eulerian polynomials of type $D$, $D_n$($x$), and its $\gamma$-positivity with the statistics \emph{width-$k$ descent}.
+The case $k=1$ corresponds to the Eulerian polynomials $D_n$($x$) in the sense of Borowiec and Mlotkowski \cite{12}.\\